-For a summary of accounting policies related to our credit quality indicators, such as delinquent and nonperforming loans, net charge-offs and troubled debt restructuring for each of our loan categories, see "Note 1-Summary of Significant Accounting Policies-Loans" in our 2018 Form 10-K. For a summary of methodologies and policies that we use to determine our allowance for loan and lease losses for our loan portfolio segments, see "Note 1-Summary of Significant Accounting Policies-Allowance for Loan and Lease Losses" in our 2018 Form 10-K.

-For additional information about key concentrations and credit performance metrics, see references to our Q1 2019 Form 10-Q.
+For a summary of methodologies and policies that we use to determine our allowance for loan and lease losses for our loan portfolio segments, see "Note 1-Summary of Significant Accounting Policies-Allowance for Loan and Lease Losses" in our 2019 Form 10-K. For additional information about key concentrations and credit performance metrics, see references to our 2019 Form 10-K.